neelsmith/greek102/docs/index.md

 ## Announcements

+- **Feb.
+2**: review/tutoring sessions are available on Sundays from 4:00-4:45 in Fenwick 420, beginning Feb.
+4.
 - **Jan.
 31**: new section of [references and summary review](./reference-review/) of material we've discussed in class:
     - [endings](./reference-review/indicative-endings/) of the imperfect and  aorist indicative
     - summary of [participle forms](./reference-review/ptcpl-stems/)